jamesmartinez/superneat/README.md

 Superneat
 ==========

-A Happstack App like that of Pinterest
+A superneat Happstack App like that of Pinterest